StochasticBiology/energy-decisions/README.md

   * 7 -- bifurcation plots
   * 8 -- pairwise parameter influences (takes another parameter 0-7 specifying the pair of scalings to apply to the two parameters)

+Split across cores, this code should take at most a few hours to run.

 `stoch.c` simulates a stochastic version of the system using the Gillespie algorithm.